ejsalin/vlm-probing/README.md

 - For LXMERT, following their instructions, the model is available at http://nlp.cs.unc.edu/data/model_LXRT.pth.

 ### Computing the representations from scratch
-To compute the UNITER,LXMERT,BERT,VIT and RESNET representations:
+To compute the UNITER, LXMERT, BERT, VIT and RESNET representations:

 1- For UNITER, execute:
 ```sh
 cd UNITER